sanjayrahul5/career-compass-ml/README.md

-# Career Compass ML Component
+# Career Compass ML

+ML components required in Career Compass are designed here.

+## Features

-The Career Compass ML Component is a machine learning application designed to provide career recommendations based on input data.
-It uses a trained machine learning model to predict suitable career options for individuals.
+- It uses a trained machine learning model to predict suitable career options for individuals.